i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/06-PWM-Motor-Speed/README.md

 ## Set PWM Output to Pin

-* The duty cycle of 10bit PWM module is between 0 to 1023.
+* Duty cycle of 10bit PWM module is between 0 to 1023.
 * Use 16bit data type of a variable then shift it to the register CCPR1L for MSB part and DC1B for LSB part.

   ```